Dugy/bomba/README.md

 It was experimentally determined that an exception adds 5 - 10 microseconds the processing of a request, which is comparable to the time needed to process a request.
 I chose this option to optimise for successful calls and because of the atrocious verbosity of checking error codes after every function call.

 If there is a very strong reason not to use exceptions, it's intended to be avoidable.
-Exceptions are always called by functions that throw them and these functions can be replaced if some macros are set.
+All internal exceptions have their own functions that throw them so that functions could be replaced if some macros are set.
 This will not cause stack unwinding and is not debugged or tested yet.

 ## Usage